probmods/probmods2/chapters/07-inference-process.md

 viz(Infer({method: 'rejection', samples: 100}, model))
 ~~~~

-Even for this simple program, lowering the baserate by just one order of magnitude, to $$0.01$$, will make rejection sampling impractical.
+Even for this simple program -- and even though we are only asking for 100 successful (non-rejected) samples -- lowering the baserate by just one order of magnitude, to $$0.01$$, slows down inference considerably.
+Lowering the baserate to $$0.001$$ makes inference impractical.

-Another option that we've seen before is to enumerate all of the possible executions of the model, using the rules of probability to calculate the conditional distribution:
+It can be useful to compare this directly to what happens with enumeration.
+Changing the baserate has no effect on runtime, but adding additional variables (var D = flip(baserate), var E = flip(baserate), etc.) can slow down inference dramatically.
+(Why?)

 ~~~~
 var baserate = 0.1